NREL/SOEP-QSS/README.md

 ### Zero-Crossing Functions

-So-called zero-crossing functions are the mechanism Modelica uses to introduce conditional behavior to a model.
-For each such behavior a corresponding function crosses zero when an event needs to be carried out.
+So-called zero-crossing functions are used by Modelica for conditional behavior: when the function crosses zero an event needs to be carried out.
 This might be, for instance, a thermostat control reaching a trigger temperature that needs to turn on an A/C system.
 Zero crossings cause (discontinuous) changes to (otherwise) continuous and discrete variables via "handler" functions.

 In traditional solvers a zero crossing is detected after it occurs and time backtracking may be used to find its precise time of crossing.
 With QSS we can do better by predicting the zero crossing using the QSS-style polynomial representation, optionally refining that prediction with an iterative root finder.
 The zero-crossing support is integrated with the QSS system as zero-crossing variables that are somewhat analogous to the QSS variables in their use of polynomial trajectories that requantize based on specified tolerances.
 The predicted zero crossings are events on the QSS event queue so they are handled efficiently without a need for backtracking.

 Zero crossings introduce the potential for cyclic dependencies and a cascade of updates that occur at the same time point.
 Zero crossing events change some variable values.
 Because those changes are discontinuous this acts like a requantization event that must update both the quantized and continuous representation of those modified variables, which, in turn, can cause zero-crossing variables to update, possibly triggering another round of zero crossings, and so on.
 All of these events happen at the same (clock) time but they are logically sequentially triggered so we cannot know or process them simultaneously.
 To create a deterministic simulation with zero crossings the following approach is used:
-* The phases of zero crossing, handler updates, and resulting requantizations are clustered together by the use of a sort of what is called superdense time, which is a time value paired with a sequencing index.
+* The phases of zero crossing, handler updates, and resulting requantizations are clustered together by the use of a "superdense time", which is a time value paired with a pass index and an event type ordering offset.
-* In any phase causing both new zero crossings and new requantizations the zero crossings are processed first (via superdense time indexing).
+* In any pass with both new zero crossings and new requantizations the zero crossings are processed first (via superdense time indexing).
 * In each phase multiple events of the same (zero crossing, handler, or requantization) type are handled together as simultaneous events: the processing for simultaneous events is phased so that the changes to interdependent variables are propagated deterministically.

 With cyclic dependencies it is possible for an infinite cascade loop of such changes to occur at the same (clock) time.
 Detecting such dependencies and the occurrence of these infinite loops is necessary with zero crossing support.